Friday, June 19, 2026

 I miss the jingling bells

-hanging atop the doors
+hanging atop the doors of the old, neighborhood stores.

 they carried a pleasant tune of welcome.

-the guy behind the counter seems
+now the guy behind the counter seems

-uninterested in everything; everything on Earth.
+uninterested in everything beyond his nose.

 he looks at me like I’m from Mars.